What Is a Seder?

 telling stories, eating special foods and singing.

-It is held after nightfall on the first night of Passover (and the second night if you live outside of Israel), the anniversary of our nation’s
+As per Biblical command, it is held after nightfall on the first night of Passover (and the second night if you live outside of Israel), the anniversary of our nation’s

 miraculous exodus from Egyptian slavery more than 3,000 years ago.
 This year’s Seder(s) will be on April 10 (and 11), 2017.